Pricing Variance Swaps on Time-Changed Markov Processes: Abstract

 \section{Abstract}

-We prove that the variance swap rate equals the price of a co-terminal European-style contract when the underlying is an exponential Markov process, time-changed by an arbitrary continuous stochastic clock, which has arbitrary correlation with the driving Markov process.
-The payoff function $G$ of the European contract that prices the variance swap satisfies an ordinary integro-differential equation, which depends only on the dynamics of the Markov process, not on the clock.
-We present examples of Markov processes where $G$ can be computed explicitly.
+We prove that the variance swap rate (fair strike) equals the price of a co-terminal European-style contract when the underlying is an exponential Markov process, time-changed by an arbitrary continuous stochastic clock, which has arbitrary correlation with the driving Markov process, provided that the payoff function $G$ of the European contract satisfies an ordinary integro-differential equation, which depends only on the dynamics of the Markov process, not on the clock.
+We present examples of Markov processes where the function $G$ that prices the variance swap can be computed explicitly.
 In general, the solutions $G$ are not contained in the logarithmic family previously obtained in the special case where the Markov process is a \levy process.

 \textbf{Keywords}: Variance swap, Time change, Markov process